Steve Davis – Trombone/Piano

-Mollie has performed as soloist for the University of Memphis Singers, Chamber Choir, Symphonic Band and the Bellevue Sanctuary choir & orchestra.
-She especially enjoyed her role as Maria in the Harrell Theatre’s production of The Sound of Music, for which she received the 2006 Ostrander Award nomination for Best Actress in a Musical.
-Through recitals, competitions and ministry venues, Mollie aims for her students to grow in their love of music and the Lord, to find their “core sound”, to sharpen their individual skills to the very best of their ability, and to become comfortable in using their gift to glorify the Lord!
+Mollie performs regularly as soloist for various choirs and ensembles in the Memphis area.
+She especially enjoyed her role as Maria in the Harrell Theatre’s production of The Sound of Music, for which she received an Ostrander Award nomination for Best Actress in a Musical.
+Through recitals, competitions and ministry venues, Mollie aims for her students to grow in their love of music and the Lord, to find their “core sound”, to sharpen their individual skills to the very best of their ability, and to become comfortable in using their gift to bless others and glorify the Lord!
 Mollie enjoys spending time with her husband and their two precious boys Daniel and Samuel, and her adorable little girl Emily.